next-multilingual/next-multilingual/README.md

 ### Creating components

-Creating components is exactly the same as pages but they live outside the `pages` folder.
+Creating components is the same as pages but they live outside the `pages` folder.
 Also as mentioned previously you do not need to add the `pageTitle` key.
 We have a few [example components](./example/components) that should be self explanatory but here is an example of a `Footer.tsx` component:

 ```tsx
 import type { ReactElement } from 'react';